Windows Speech Recognition

 - For more instructions, see:

-- Voice Typing - Voice Typing is a simple way to dictate text anywhere you can type.
+- Voice Typing - Voice Typing is another way to dictate text anywhere you can type, but may not be available in your organzation.

 - Click in an editable area and press Windows Key + H.